STOREBRO Passion

 From the 50s the yard had built the "King's Cruiser" (1957-1965) for Andersson and AB Telfa in Gothenburg.
 The boat sold very well in the US under its English name.
 However, the name belonged to Gunnar Andersson and therefore could not be used.
 Inspired by the "Kings Cruiser" Dick Gustafsson came up with the idea to call the ships "Royal Cruiser" in the late 50s.

-There are also rumors that the name was given to the shipyard by the Swedish royal family or that it was allowed to be used since the Swedish king had decided on a "Storebro Royal Cruiser".
-This version is definitely not correct.
-At the time in 1979 when the Swedish royal couple decided on a SRC 40 Biscay, the brand name had already been protected for 6 years.
+There is also a rumour circulating that the name was bestowed on the shipyard by the Swedish royal family, or may be used since the Swedish king opted for a "Storebro Royal Cruiser".
+This is definitely not correct.
+At the time in 1979 when the Swedish royal couple decided in favour of a SRC 40 Biscay, the brand name "Storebro Royal Cruiser" had already been protected for 6 years.